 4.2 Stationary Combustion Sources

-There are no process heaters, boilers or steam generators on the Hartnell Lease.
-Any internal combustion engines on the Hartnell Lease are included in PTO 8039.
+There are no process heaters, boilers or steam generators on the Arellanes Lease.
+Internal combustion engines on the Arellanes Lease required to operate well pumps are permitted on Pt70 PTO 16216.

 4.3 Fugitive Hydrocarbon Sources